-Financial advisers are ideally positioned to identify and address cases of financial abuse, however, an industry veteran believes most advisers fail to identify it.
+Financial advisers are ideally positioned to identify and address cases of financial abuse; however, an industry veteran believes most advisers fail to identify it.

-Financial abuse is a “hidden epidemic” impacting one in six women and one in 13 men in Australia, according to Catherine Fitzpatrick, an adjunct associate professor at the University of New South Wales’ (UNSW) School of Social Sciences and social entrepreneur.
+Financial abuse is a “hidden epidemic” impacting one in six women and one in 13 men in Australia, according to Catherine Fitzpatrick, an adjunct associate professor at the University of New South Wales’ (UNSW) School of Social Sciences and a social entrepreneur.

 Speaking to ifa, Fitzpatrick explained that financial abuse occurs at almost the same rate as physical violence.